dn-m/Plan/AbstractMusicalModel.md

 > Discussion: Is there _any_ way to preserve `Type` of attributes, or must each be deconstructed upon receipt?

-A primary concern of the **dn-m** renderer is to displayed filtered versions of a full-score.
+A primary concern of the **dn-m** renderer is to displaye filtered versions of a full-score.
 We can very simply inject this filtration step inside this loop:

 ```Swift
 let attributesToShow: [AttributeIdentifier] = ["pitches", "articulations"]